AlexCrescentini/risk_management_analysis/README.md

 ## Risk Management using Python

-This repo uses Python to carry out projects and analysis across the main areas of risk management.
+This repo uses Python to carry out few analysis across the main areas of risk management.

 ---